-Meacham is the 20th Bisons manager in the team's modern era and will return to lead the Herd during the 2018 season.
-He is one of only two people to play for and manage the team in the club's modern era (Torey Lovullo).
+Meacham is the 20th Bisons manager in the team's modern era and will lead the Herd for a third straight season in 2019.
+He is one of only three people to play for and manage the team in the club's modern era (Torey Lovullo, Joel Skinner).

-Meacham is entering the 28th season of his coaching career with 11 years of experience as a minor league manager.
-The Bisons finished last season in fifth place in the International League North division with a 65-76 record overall and a 36-35 mark at Coca-Cola Field.
+Meacham is entering the 29th season of his coaching career with 12 years of experience as a minor league manager.
+The Bisons finished last season in sixth place in the International League North division with a 61-77 record overal.

 Meacham joined the Blue Jays organization in 2013 and led Single-A Dunedin (63-68) to a first-half championship.
-He has spent the last three years as manager of Double-A New Hampshire, guiding the Fisher Cats to a 69-73 record last season.
-In 2015, Meacham received the Bobby Mattick Award for excellence in player development within the Blue Jays organization.
-Meacham also managed at the Triple-A level in 199, as he led Pittsburgh's Calgary Cannons (Pacific Coast League) in the first year after the Pirates' affiliation with the Bisons.
-He also managed at Eugene (1992), Carolina (1994) and Rancho Cucamonga (2002-2004) for a career managerial record of 630-702 (.473).
+He then spent three years as manager of Double-A New Hampshire (2014-2016) and in 2015 he received the Bobby Mattick Award for excellence in player development within the Blue Jays organization.
+Meacham also managed at the Triple-A level in 1995, as he led Pittsburgh's Calgary Cannons (Pacific Coast League) in the first year after the Pirates' affiliation with the Bisons.
+He also managed at Eugene (1992), Carolina (1994) and Rancho Cucamonga (2002-2004) for a career managerial record of 691-779 (.470).